"My goal as an artist is to promote the appreciation of art and culture, focusing on the relentless pursuit of Beauty - inherent in human nature,

 Brazilian, born in Recife PE

-Painter, graduate of Drawing & Painting at The Florence Academy of Art, Florence, Italy
+Painter, a graduate of Drawing & Painting at The Florence Academy of Art, Florence, Italy

 Teacher for three years at The Florence Academy of Art, Italy